Pegasus XL Rocket Glider Kit

 - Insert your heaviest loaded rocket motor into the motor mount

 - Support the model at the balance point indicated for boost.
-I use two pencils with the eraser pointed up and held in place with a small hand vice.
-Place the model on the pencil erasers on the balance point indicated above.
-Use the included lead weight to balance it.
+Glue pieces of the included lead weight in the nose or tail as needed to balance it.
 Do not try to fly the model with it balancing it behind this point.
 The adage is, a nose heavy model flies poorly, a tail heavy model flies once

 - Apply the decals.
 It helps once applied to use a hair dryer on hot to soften the material and then push it down onto the model with a towel.
 It helps it conform and stick much better.